splunk/public-o11y-docs/admin/SSO/sso.rst

 When you configure a login service integration and select :guilabel:`Show on login page`, the login details for the service appear on your organization's login page.
 You can have multiple SSO logins.

-You can allow users to log in to Observability Cloud using a custom URL that you've selected, such as `your_org.example.com`.
+You can allow users to log in to Observability Cloud using a custom URL that you've selected, such as `your_org.signalfx.com`.
+The URL will be a subdomain of signalfx.com.
 To set this up, contact :ref:`support` and provide the following:

-- The URL you want to use.
+- The URL (subdomain) you want to use.
 - The organization for which you want to use the custom url.
 - An organization administrator's email address.